-At the big business end of insurance law, large firms usually act on behalf of the insurance or reinsurance companies on a wide range of activities, from advising companies on claims being made against them, to the transfer of business between insurers as a results of a merger or acquisition.
+At the big business end of insurance law, large firms usually act on behalf of the insurance or reinsurance companies on a wide range of activities, from advising companies on claims being made against them, to the transfer of business between insurers as a result of a merger or acquisition.

 Insurance lawyers review claims being made on behalf of, or against, their client and advise their client on the likely strength of the case.
 If things turn contentious, claims can be pursued either by arbitration or in the courts.